ttacker/http-extensions/draft-ietf-httpbis-digest-headers.md

 Note that a `202 No Content` response without a payload body but with the same `Digest` header field value would have been legitimate too.

+# Deprecate Negotiation of Content-MD5

+This RFC deprecates the negotiation of Content-MD5 as it has been obsoleted by [RFC7231]

+# Broken cryptographic algorithms

+The MD5 algorithm MUST NOT be used as it's now vulnerable to collision attacks [CMU-836068].

+The SHA algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [IACR-2019-459].

 # Examples